lacoperon/Hiver/README.md

 #Hiver

-Hiver is @lacoperon's implementation of an AI for the programming game Screeps [link] in OCaml, transpiled to Javascript through Bucklescript [link].
+Hiver is @lacoperon 's implementation of an AI for the programming game Screeps [link] in OCaml, transpiled to Javascript through Bucklescript [link].

 To install dependencies, simply run `npm install`, and make sure you've also